Mangrove restoration: Restoration process

+Costs and financing

+Successful mangrove restoration would require an estimated US$0.3–1.6 billion per year until 2050.
+It has been proposed that some of these costs could be covered by adapting debt-for-nature swaps to direct finances towards mangrove restoration.

 Stakeholder engagement

 An important but often overlooked aspect of mangrove restoration efforts is the role that the local communities play as stakeholders in the process and the outcome.
 If a restoration project is put in place without support of the local community, it may result in backlash, wasted funding, and wasted efforts.
 An important aspect to consider is whether society deems if restoration of mangroves is worth the investment effort.
 This is ultimately determined by human self interest, and whether the decision will maximize their personal utility.
 Another obstacle that projects may face is how to quantify the economic value of mangrove restoration.
 Ecological services of mangroves are difficult to determine, "as most of them are of indirect nature and non-marketed."
 Support of local communities are a crucial aspect in the long-term success of mangrove restoration.
 Not only can locals provide knowledge about the environment, their participation through employment and funding strategies will encourage them to keep maintaining the mangroves after initial success of the project.

 Local community takes care of Mangrove Plantation in Sundarbans.

-A case study in the Philippines gathered data on local people's participation in a mangrove restoration project.
-Locals can play a major participatory role in mangrove restoration projects, so encouraging and strengthening their participation is particularly important.
+A case study in the Philippines showed that locals can play a major participatory role in mangrove restoration projects, so encouraging and strengthening their participation is particularly important.
 However, in order for participation to occur, there must be benefits and incentives provided to engage the community.
 If benefits are not received, local people are discouraged from participating.
-This study found that participation in mangrove restoration improves livelihoods and increases social capital, which directly benefits their access to information and services.
+Participation in mangrove restoration improves livelihoods and increases social capital, which directly benefits their access to information and services.
 Participation in mangrove restoration can provide more than just tangible benefits, it also leads to more sustainable and long-term rewards.
+For example, according to a survey, Filipino fishers in Palawan generally recognise the importance of mangrove conservation and its direct benefits of increased fishstocks and improved food security.